Pulse (2001 film): Release

 Pulse was first released in Japan on February 3, 2001, where it was distributed by Toho.
 Distant Horizon purchased worldwide distribution rights to the film from Daiei.
 The film premiered in the Un Certain Regard category at the Cannes Film Festival.

 Home video

 The film was released on DVD by Magnolia Home Entertainment on February 21, 2006.
 Arrow Video published Blu-ray release of the film in July 2017.
-As of October 2019, it is included as part of the subscription service run by the BFI.